TencentAILabHealthcare/scBERT/README.md

 The test single-cell transcriptomics data file should be pre-processed by first revising gene symbols according to [NCBI Gene database](https://www.ncbi.nlm.nih.gov/gene) updated on Jan.
 10, 2020, wherein unmatched genes and duplicated genes will be removed.
 Then the data should be normalized with the `sc.pp.normalize_total` and `sc.pp.log1p` method in `scanpy` (Python package), detailed in `preprocess.py`.

+You can download this repo and run the demo task on your computing machine within about 4 hours.

 - Fine-tune using pre-trained models
 ```
 python -m torch.distributed.launch --data_path "fine-tune_data_path" --model_path "pretrained_model_path" finetune.py